From the cPanel SOFTWARE section, click the Setup Node.js App icon.

 Click the CREATE APPLICATION button.
 Complete the fields.
 In our example, we will be installing the application in /home/youraccount/myghostblog, and be serving it from http://krystaldemo.co.uk/blog, using Node.js version 10.

-Next, install the ghost-cli, a command line interface for managing ghost installations.
+Next, install the ghost-cli, a command line interface for managing ghost installations by typing the following:

 The ghost binary (which is actually the ghost-cli binary) is installed.
-We will need the your version of the path highlighted above in a while, so make a note of it.
+We will need your version of the path highlighted in bold from this response in a while, so make a note of it.

 Now, we must remove all files from the application root directory (/home/krystald/myghostblog) so it's empty again (otherwise ghost won't install in the next step).
 BE VERY CAREFUL to make sure you are in the correct directory - enter the pwd command again to make sure you are in the Application root directory before issuing the rm -rf * command